variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 926 8th Avenue

-On Friday, January 5th from 5-8:30 pm, join the Eden Gallery for a "Meet & Greet" with their local artist Stephanie!
-"Animal Instinct" acrylics/watercolor on wrapped canvas from $65.
+On Friday, January 5th from 5-8:30 pm, join the Eden Gallery for a “Meet & Greet” with their local artist Stephanie!
+“Animal Instinct” acrylics/watercolor on wrapped canvas from $65.
 Refreshments!
 Family friendly!

 ### The Original Roma Restaurant